CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 ### Making Data 01: Geocoding historic data

 #### Premise
 In this tutorial, we are going to make a map of newspapers in the United States before and after the invention of the rotary printing press in 1843.
-We want to visualize the effect of this technological change on the access to communication across the United States (if you want to take this to the next level, you could combine this project with the rairoads data from Tutorial [03_MappingData02](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Tutorials/03_MappingData02.md)).
+We want to visualize the effect of this technological change on the access to communication across the United States.

 By the end of this tutorial, you will be able to:
 - identify the types of data that can be used